rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Other: the Manticore fight can glitch up in a game breaking way.
 There is no music in the fight, camera is fixed to a strange position... and worst of all, once you've killed the Manticore, the gate blocking the exit does not lower.
 So you're stuck if this happens.
+Even if you manage to high jump over the gate, no new cutscene begin nor will the Chapter 28 area be loaded at this stage.

 The glitch seems to start if you retry from this checkpoint, so you should do your best to ensure that never happens.
 Don't quit playing at this point of the game or die during the fight.

 Note: this glitch has been patched, so if you updated Ascension, this is something you don't have to worry about.